Updated: Aug 26

 In fact, the house depends on this relative ergodicity principle as the source of revenue.
 There is a higher chance a bettor will leave before they realize a payoff than the house will not be able to absorb additional losses before the payoff.
 The house, like a bank, is much better capitalized than the bettor.
 That difference is how the house makes money.

-4. Ergodicity as related to economics and physics
+5. Ergodicity related to economics

 “Much of classical economics assumes that human behaviour is founded on the expected average outcome of the group (see Expected Utility Theory).
 This works under the assumption that most environments or situations are ergodic, when in fact this is not the case.”